Project and Infrastructure Management MSc

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 Fees quoted are per annum and are subject to an annual increase.

-Entry RequirementsA UK first or second class Honours degree or equivalent internationally recognised qualification, usually in engineering, technology or related discipline.
-Other qualifications and relevant experience will be assessed on an individual basis.
+Entry RequirementsA UK first or second class Honours degree or equivalent internationally recognised qualification in an engineering, science or technology discipline.
+Other subjects in a related discipline, including but not limited to Maths; Building Technology; Architecture; Quantitative Surveying; Project Management) will be considered assessed on an individual basis..

 English Language Requirements

 - IELTS: 6 (min 5.5 in all areas)